sammchardy/python-binance/docs/withdraw.rst

 Make sure you enable Withdrawal permissions for your API Key to use this call.

+You must have withdrawn to the address through the website and approved the withdraw via email before you can withdraw using the API.

 .. code:: python

     result = client.withdraw(